 Your CV can be longer than 2 pages

-We’re not saying go write the great American novel.
+We’re not saying go write a novel.
 But, if you have more than 10 years experience, you’ll never fit everything into 2 pages or less.

 Your CV is a sales document selling YOU.
 Stop selling yourself short.